SaiNisshith/WaveGuide-Sensor-Data-Analyzer---PC-run/README.md

 WaveGuide Sensor Data Analyzer - PC Run

 ## Description
-This project aims to analyze temperature data collected from a waveguide setup using PicoScope equipment and software.
-It utilizes a supervised polynomial regression machine learning model to predict temperature based on the collected wave data.
-The trained model continuously improves with more refined data input.
+WaveGuide Sensor Data Analyzer - PC Run is a tool designed to analyze temperature data collected from a waveguide setup using PicoScope equipment and software.
+It employs a supervised polynomial regression machine learning model to predict temperature based on the collected wave data.
+The model continuously improves with more refined data input.
 Users can monitor live temperature data remotely via a website or through a desktop application.

 ## Features
 - **Live Temperature Observation**: Monitor temperature data remotely from anywhere with an internet connection.
+Live data is accessible on the website [here](https://wda-e03r.onrender.com/), updating every 10 seconds.
 - **Data Download**: Download temperature data from the past three days via both the desktop application and the website.
-- **Customizable Parameters**: Users can customize various parameters to adapt to their specific waveguide setup.
+- **Customizable Parameters**: Adapt the tool to your specific waveguide setup by customizing various parameters, including high-point, low-point, minimum height, minimum distance, and number of notches.
 - **Easy Data Training**: Simplified process for training the machine learning model with user-provided data.
+The model becomes more accurate as you feed it more refined data.

 ## Installation
 1. **Clone the repository**: